Our Story

 A native Hoosier from northwest Indiana, Wes has served as Treasurer for Deeply Ingrained, Inc. since January 2021.
 As treasurer, Wes is responsible for overseeing the organization’s financial administration and advising the board of financial strategy and fundraising.
 Wes has 14 years of experience in treasury and finance and currently serves as a Treasury Manager for Ardagh Group.
 Wes received his undergraduate degree in 2001 from Trine University while playing football and his MBA from Indiana University.
 Wes’s passion for sports is seen in his spare time spent watching sports, fishing or coaching on the soccer field.
 Wes is a proud father of two daughters who he has coached over the years on their respective soccer teams.

 A lifelong Indianapolis native, Jennifer has volunteered and supported Deeply Ingrained from the beginning.
+Initially she helped with monthly distribution of projects and then started helping in the shop with preparing pieces for the projects and packaging them together.
 She enjoys assisting at workshops, working in the wood shop, and delivering projects when needed.
-She is a member of our fundraising and grant committee.
-Jennifer lives on the south side near all of her family and has a 24 year old daughter.
-She is a full time nurse practitioner and in her spare time, she loves to run, read books, and go hiking and camping.
+She has really enjoyed watching Deeply Ingrained grow and evolve in the community and can not wait to see where it is headed.
+Jennifer lives on the south side in Franklin Township with her husband, Ken.
+She lives near all of her family and has always enjoyed having them close.
+She has a 24 year old daughter, Sam, and she is a full time nurse practitioner and clinic director at Fast Pace Health in Greenfield, Indiana.
+In her spare time, she loves to run, hike, bike, read books, and go camping.

 Jamey Johnson